yaronn/GifW00t/README.md

 What is GifW00t!?
 ---------------------
 GifW00t! is a pure-javascript web recorder.
+No plugins, Flash or Java required.
 Just add one script tag to your page, and users will be able to record and replay their interaction with the site.
 Some of the possibilities:

 * Record game sessions and watch instant replay
 * Report site bugs